BrianA-DK/HushMonkey/How_to_install.md

 	Click save
 	Click Return to main page.

-5. You should now see the calibrated sound pressure on the main display.
+5. You should now see the calibrated sound pressure here and on the main display.

 ## Calibration: v0.3 and above: